umayer16/VIBEBENCH/paper.md

 Simultaneously, the framework manages a secure lifecycle for generated scripts using Unix-based resource limiting (CPU time and memory address space) to measure runtime stability and latency.
 VibeBench is built for AI researchers, software auditors, and developers who need to quantify the "technical debt" introduced by autonomous agents.
 By grounding AI performance against a formalized Human Baseline, it provides the necessary metrics to determine if AI-generated code is truly production-ready.

 # Statement of Need

-Current evaluation methodologies for Large Language Model (LLM) generated code, such as HumanEval [@chen2021codex] and MBPP, primarily focus on functional correctness through unit testing.
+Current evaluation methodologies for Large Language Model (LLM) generated code, such as HumanEval [@chen2021codex] and MBPP [@austin2021program], primarily focus on functional correctness through unit testing.
 While these benchmarks are effective at determining if a model can solve a specific problem, they fail to audit the structural integrity and production-readiness of the resulting code.
 In a production environment, code that "works" but is overly complex, undocumented, or resource-inefficient creates significant technical debt and security risks.

 VibeBench addresses this gap by providing a toolset that treats AI-generated code as software artifacts rather than just mathematical solutions.
 There is a documented "documentation crisis" in LLM outputs, where models frequently omit docstrings and internal comments required for maintainability.
 Furthermore, existing benchmarks rarely account for the correlation between high structural complexity and runtime instability.

 VibeBench allows researchers and software auditors to:

-Quantify Technical Debt: Measure Halstead complexity and documentation coverage to predict long-term maintenance costs.
+- **Quantify Technical Debt:** Measure Halstead complexity and documentation coverage to predict long-term maintenance costs.

-Audit Security and Best Practices: Detect "AI-isms" like ghost comments or hardcoded credentials using AST-based heuristics.
+- **Audit Security and Best Practices:** Detect "AI-isms" like ghost comments or hardcoded credentials using AST-based heuristics.

-Benchmark Operational Parity: Compare AI performance against a formalized human baseline in a resource-constrained sandbox.
+- **Benchmark Operational Parity:** Compare AI performance against a formalized human baseline in a resource-constrained sandbox.

-By providing these metrics in an automated, reproducible framework, VibeBench enables the scientific community to move toward more robust and responsible autonomous code generation.
+By providing these capabilities in an open-source, modular format, VibeBench empowers researchers to conduct large-scale longitudinal studies on model evolution, benchmark the energy efficiency of AI-generated algorithms for Green IT research, and build "AI-Audit" pipelines that ensure autonomous agents adhere to human-centric documentation and security standards.
+This enables the scientific community to move toward a more holistic understanding of AI performance that prioritizes long-term software sustainability over short-term functional success.

 # State of the field
 Several benchmarks and frameworks currently exist for evaluating the code generation capabilities of Large Language Models (LLMs).
 The most prominent among these are HumanEval [@chen2021codex] and MBPP (Mostly Basic Python Problems) [@austin2021program].
 These benchmarks establish functional correctness by measuring the pass@k metric—a statistical representation of whether a model can produce at least one solution that passes a provided suite of unit tests.
 Other tools, such as CodeSearchNet [@husain2019codesearchnet], provide large-scale datasets for code retrieval and summarization but are not designed for direct execution-based benchmarking.